jfcloutier/karma_system/design_notes/acting.md

 ### Communications

-A directive (goal or command sent or received) is communicated by value or by reference.
+A directive (goal or command sent or received) is communicated by value.
-It is communicated by reference when the target of the communication is fully expected to know of the referenced directive.
 A directive is communicated by value to parents because some parents may not yet have been requested to do it but might later.
 An intent (self-assigned goal) is always communicated by reference (an umwelt CA does not need to know the nature of the intents of its ancestors, only their identifier).